paavoto7/gameplete/README.md

 # Gameplete

-This is the complete and available fullstack app for [Gameplete](https://gameplete.pages.dev/).
-It includes bot the deployed frontend and backend.
+This is the complete and publicly available fullstack app for [Gameplete](https://gameplete.pages.dev/).
+It includes both the deployed frontend and backend.

 ## What is it